b-lemke98/InSituPy-1/README.md

 ### Documentation

+__The Documentation is not online yet and will be made public in the next weeks__!

 For detailed instructions on using InSituPy, refer to the [official documentation](https://InSituPy.readthedocs.io), which will be made public after publication.
 The documentation will provide comprehensive guides on installation, usage, and advanced features.